5 Powerful Ways Depression Can Point Out Opportunities For Change

 Even with help from others, there's a lot of alone work.
 You still must commit to spending time with yourself every day.
 Practice noticing what you're feeling.
 What is your body telling you?
 What are the automatic thoughts that keep coming up?

+No judgments here, just learning the language.
+The language of your body, the language of your emotions, the language of your inner self.
 It won't be easy.
-I guarantee that, even with the best intentions, some days you'll default back to just pushing your discomfort away, thinking: "To hell with learning this inner language.
+I guarantee, even with the best intentions, some days you'll default back to just pushing your discomfort away and think, "Why bother with learning this inner language?
 I hate what I feel!"
 That's okay.
 Really!
 But then try again tomorrow.

-Even the best language students get sick of trying and question whether they really want that new job or more money badly enough.
+Even the best language students get sick of trying and question whether they want that new job or more money badly enough.

 5. The reward is 100% worth the effort.